ccxt/ccxt/wiki/Manual.md

 - `limits`.
 The minimums and maximums for prices, amounts (volumes) and costs (where cost = price * amount).

 ## Active status
  The `active` flag is typically used in `currency` & `market` objects.
 However, from different exchanges, the status might have different meaning.
 Often, when a currency is inactive, all corresponding tickers, orderbooks and other related endpoints might return empty responses, all zeroes, no data or outdated data for that currency.
 The user should check if the currency is active and [reload markets periodically, as explained below](#market-cache-force-reload).
 (Note: `false` value for this property doesn't always guarantee that all of them (trading/withdrawal/deposit) are disabled on the exchange.
-Samewide, neither `true` value guarantees that all of them (trading/withdrawal/deposit) are enabled on that exchange.
+Likewise, neither `true` value guarantees that all of them (trading/withdrawal/deposit) are enabled on that exchange.
 For exact answer, you might need to look into specific exchange's implementation of the mentioned `active` property inside `fetchMarkets` method).

 **WARNING! fee related information is experimental, unstable and may only be partial available or not at all.**